PaladinSurpeme/DERPHAMMERS/README.md

-# PaladinHammer
+# DERPHAMMERS
-PaladinHammer, a mod for Terraria Using tModLoader
+DERPHAMMERS, a mod for Terraria Using tModLoader